llooker/viz-histogram-marketplace/README.md

 # Histogram for Looker

 Histogram visualization for quickly identifying frequency distributions of aggregated data.
-Useful for quickly binning measures without [requiring a derived table](https://help.looker.com/hc/en-us/articles/360023900353-Bucketing-in-Looker).
+Useful for binning measures without the need for [a derived table](https://help.looker.com/hc/en-us/articles/360023900353-Bucketing-in-Looker).

 ## Chart Types
 The Histogram visualization provides two chart styles to choose from.
 A "Simple Histogram" and a "Scatter Histogram".